 Below are several use cases and recommended tools for instructors to use when moving their course online.
 That said, instructors should continue to use what they are most familiar with.
 Many faculty have experimented with Zoom, for example, and may prefer to continue doing so in lieu of recommendations below.

-I need to convert my lectures to online
+I need to convert my lectures to be delivered online.

 Tools needed: Panopto